V4Fire/Client/src/components/friends/sync/README.md

 This module provides an API to synchronize fields and props of a component.

-## How to include this module to your component?
+## How to include this module in your component?

 By default, any component that inherits from [[iBlock]] has the `sync` property.
 Certain methods, like `link` and `mod`, are available by default, while others need to be explicitly included to facilitate tree-shaking code optimization.
 To do this, simply add the required import declaration within your component file.

 ```typescript
 import iBlock, { component } from 'components/super/i-block/i-block';